How to Make WordPress Sidebar Widgets Sticky

 And once it’s out of sight, it’s out of mind.

-This is where the Q2W3 Fixed Widget plugin comes in; using jQuery, it makes one or more widgets ‘stick’ to the top of the page as the reader scrolls down.
+This is where the Fixed Widgets and Sticky Elements plugin comes in; using jQuery, it makes one or more widgets ‘stick’ to the top of the page as the reader scrolls down.

 If you use a lot of widgets in your sidebar, you might want to avoid making them all sticky as it could provide a poor user experience.
 You might prefer to just fix the most important widget, such as the newsletter signup form.